arviz-devs/arviz/elections/ArviZ_2020.md

 This is the first election cycle for ArviZ.
 During this cycle we are aiming for the following outcomes

-* Ratification of Governance.MD
+* Ratification of GOVERNANCE.md
 * Identification and listing of Core Contributors
 * Nominations for Council Candidates
 * Council Elections.
 Particularly
   * Size of Council
   * Inaugural ArviZ Council

+This being the first election means that the process will have more steps than the ones listed in GOVERNANCE.md.

 ## Process Details
 ### Identification of Core Contributors (1 week)